 So, let’s look at the approach companies can take for sourcing promotional goods and services efficiently.

-Essential is to get the right specialist procurement technology in place.
-That is a specialist procure to pay solution built specifically to address this domain.
+Essential is to get the right specialist procurement technology in place, that has specific features and functions to address promotional spend categories.
 A solution that is capable of capturing requirements from non-expert users.
 The platform needs to be quick and very easy to use.
-Allowing the users flexibility to specify what they want or order from a curated catalogue of products.
+Allowing the user flexibility to specify what they want or order directly from a curated catalogue of standard promotional products.

-The platform should be catalogue based (even for RFx activity), intuitive to use and easy to adopt.
+The platform should support multiple catalogues and RFx activity.
+Be intuitive to use and easy to adopt (a true B2B e-commerce platform).
 It should enable purchasers to see images of all the products.
-This will ensure that the platform is adopted internally in a positive way.

 It should also be robust enough to handle a huge volume and wide variety of transactions including: